Maddax10/Portfolio/README.md

-# Portfolio
+# Portfolio front-end

 I use BEM for HTML/sass.
-For now the site is only for mobile
+For now the site is only for mobile 26/06/2025

-## Framework
+## Work environment

 - https://www.vite.dev